-Fracking for oil is happening in Baldwin Hills without proper concern for our health, safety or rights.
+The use of Fracking, Acidization, Gravel Packing and other extreme extraction techniques is happening in Baldwin Hills without proper concern for our health, safety or rights.
 Hydraulic Fracturing, or Fracking, is a controversial drilling practice involving pumping of immense quantities of water, chemicals and sand into the ground at very high pressure to break or fissure rock formations in the hope to access hidden pockets of oil and gas.
+Acidization uses hydrochloric or hydrofluoric acids solutions to fracture and Gravel Packing is like hydraulic fracturing with lower level of water use.
 Baldwin Hills is the home of the Inglewood Oil Field which is closely surrounded by a community of 300,000 people, and at 1100 acres it is the largest urban oil field in the country.
 Portions of the oil fields lie within and are bordered by Culver City, Los Angeles, Inglewood and Los Angeles county.

-Baldwin Hills Oil Watch stands with Frack Free Culver City, Citizens Coalition for a Safe Community, Food and Water Watch & Grassroots Coalition in demanding a permanent BAN on fracking in all portions of the Inglewood/Baldwin Hills Oil Field.
+Baldwin Hills Oil Watch stands with Frack Free Culver City, Citizens Coalition for a Safe Community, Food and Water Watch, Grassroots Coalition and the Sierra Club Fracking Committee in demanding a permanent BAN on fracking in all portions of the Inglewood/Baldwin Hills Oil Field.

 We can take back our rights to health and safety.

-We are calling upon our Culver City elected officials, our Los Angeles County elected officials, our California State elected officials and our relevant regulatory agencies (the Department of Conservation, DOGGR) to enact a BAN on Fracking (Hydraulic Fracturing) within Culver City limits, at the Inglewood Oil Field, in Los Angeles County, and in California respectively.
+We are calling upon our Culver City elected officials, our Los Angeles County elected officials, our California State elected officials and our relevant regulatory agencies (the Department of Conservation, DOGGR) to enact a BAN on Fracking (Hydraulic Fracturing), Acidization and Gravel packing within Culver City limits, at the Inglewood Oil Field, in Los Angeles County, and in California respectively.

-According to the Baldwin Hills Fracking Study, Plains Exploration and Production Co (PXP), a Texas based company and operator, partial owner, and leasee, has already fracked more than 2 wells using High Volume Hydraulic Fracturing (HVHF) and over 830 instances of “Gravel-Pack” or conventional fracking.
+According to the Baldwin Hills Fracking Study, Plains Exploration and Production Co (PXP), partial owner, and leasee (Since purchased by Freeport-McMoRan), has already fracked more than 2 wells using High Volume Hydraulic Fracturing (HVHF) and over 830 instances of “Gravel-Pack” or conventional fracking.
 We need to BAN fracking NOW to safeguard our community.

 Fracking is unproven as a safe practice and is a concern in Culver City and the Baldwin Hills area due to the potential impacts and threats to health and safety of surrounding residents, communities and our environment.
 Some of these concerns include: